 For Immediate Release

-Chicago, IL – October 23, 2013 – Zacks.com announces the list of stocks featured in the Analyst Blog.
+Chicago, IL – November 29, 2017 – Zacks.com announces the list of stocks featured in the Analyst Blog.
 Every day the Zacks Equity Research analysts discuss the latest news and events impacting stocks and the financial markets.
-Stocks recently featured in the blog include the Royal Dutch Shell plc ( RDS.A- Free Report), Chevron Corp. ( CVX- Free Report), Chesapeake Energy Corp. ( CHK- Free Report), Schlumberger Ltd. ( SLB- Free Report) and Baker Hughes Inc. ( BHI- Free Report).
+Stocks recently featured in the blog include Royal Dutch Shell plc RDS.A, Petrobras PBR, BP plc BP, Stone Energy Corp.
+SGY and Bill Barrett Corp.
+BBG.